Crystal-Bell/CONTRIBUTING.md/README.md

 To make this real, you should commit these three levels to your -Contribution-Integration- repository.
  * **Repository Action:** Add an EMERGENCY_OVERRIDE_PROTOCOL.md file.
  * **Why:** This proves to any collaborator or agency that you have solved the "AI runaway" fear.
 It confirms that the system is **ethically aligned** and built for human dignity from the ground up.

+ M.A.D.
+Suite Infrastructure
+​Version: 1.0.0
+Status: Active
+Objective: To maintain a modular, autonomous framework that bridges metacognition, sustainability, and real-time operational execution.
+​1.
+Core Governance (The "Why")
+​All updates to the repository must adhere to the Sustainability Mandate:
+​Any integration or project module must demonstrate a clear path toward environmental restoration or planetary stewardship.
+​The system must act as an objective validator, prioritizing long-term systemic health over short-term optimization.
+​2.
+Layered Architecture (The "How")
+​To ensure scalability and maintainability, the repository is organized into three distinct, isolated layers:
+​Perception Layer: Interfaces with real-time global events and project-specific data inputs.
+​Logic/Metacognition Layer: Processes raw data through the M.A.D.
+Suite frameworks to generate autonomous decision support and simulation outcomes.
+​Execution Layer: Translates simulation results into actionable directives, ensuring the sustainability mandate is enforced at the point of implementation.
+​3.
+Operational Standards
+​Separation of Concerns: Each module must perform a single, well-defined function to reduce systemic friction.
+​Documentation as Code: All design decisions, intent, and architectural shifts must be documented in the repository via Architectural Decision Records (ADRs).
+​Interoperability: Use standardized, open interfaces to ensure that any collaborator—or any system—can query the framework to understand how its activities impact the overall mission.
+​4.
+Adaptive Simulation Protocol
+​The system shall maintain a "Real-Time Overlay" capability.
+​Upon request, the repository will generate a projection that maps current global events against active project data, utilizing the M.A.D. framework to simulate the most sustainable outcome.